-Spooniehacker was launched by Aly and Emily, two chronically ill journalists who really missed making magazines, and wanted to produce something that spoke to their lives and experiences, that they could do from their beds and around their symptoms.
-Emily runs eco-blog Grow Eat Gift.
+Spooniehacker was launched by Aly and Emily, two chronically ill journalists who missed making magazines, and wanted to produce something that spoke to their lives and experiences, that they could do from their beds and around their symptoms.
+Emily now runs eco-blog Grow Eat Gift.

 Want to support us?

-Spooniehacker is not-for-profit and we are currently looking at the best way to operate, whether as a Community Interest Company, charity or other structure, and expect to have this finalised in 2019.
 Our accountant is Arian Bloodwood and we highly recommend them if you are an ethical business or sole trader in the UK!